 For many people with sleep disorders, the dentist is the first stop on the journey towards a better night’s rest.
-At Margaret Culotta-Norton, DDS, PC, Dr. Culotta-Norton and Peter Grinc, DDS, help their patients overcome sleep disorders with highly effective sleep apnea treatments.
+At Margaret Culotta-Norton, DDS, PC, Dr. Culotta-Norton, helps their patients overcome sleep disorders with highly effective sleep apnea treatments.
 Don’t wait any longer to get the sleep that you deserve.
 Schedule a visit today by calling the Washington DC office or booking an appointment online.

 Sleep apnea is a condition that interferes with your breathing while you sleep.
 People with sleep apnea suffer from periods of breathlessness that can occur hundreds of times over the course of a night and last anywhere between 10 seconds and several minutes.